Chester the Cat

 One day at work Carrie was having a sandwich with Tracey Lutz, a fellow secretary, in the law office's lunchroom.

-"There's an article in the Boston Globe about Laurel Springs," Tracey announced.
+"There's an article here in The Boston Globe about Laurel Springs nursing home," Tracey announced, lifting her head up from the newspaper she was reading.
 "Isn't that where your grandmother is?"

 "Yes.
 Why?
 What does it say?"
 Carrie asked, hoping the nursing home was guilty of some gross negligence that would allow her to sue them for a substantial sum of money.